timescale/docs.timescale.com-content/tutorials/quickstart-ruby.md

 rake db:migrate
 ```

 >:WARNING: In order for the command to work, you will need to make sure there is a database named `postgres` in your TimescaleDB deployment.
-This database is not present by default with Timescale Cloud.
+This database is sometimes not present by default.

 In `psql` you can test that the extension has been added by running the `\dx`
 command and seeing something like the following: